MOohTus/ODAMNet/docs/source/pages/approaches/Cytoscape.rst

 .. _networkAMI:

-Active Modules Identification (AMI) network visualisation
+Active Module Identification (AMI) network visualisation
 ------------------------------------------------------------

-On the Active Modules (AM) Identification analysis, several AM are generated.
+On the Active Module Identification analysis, several modules are generated.
 You can visualise them using network representation with Cytoscape.

 The following :numref:`cytoscapeAMI` is an example of visualisation: